astroband/astrograph/README.md

 # TODO

-2. Data fields in account results
+2. Data fields in account results + watch
 3. Fast rewind to last ledger
 4. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
 5. Monitor account deletion.